timoteahu/jeopardy2/README.md

+Data Structures:
+Map (map categories to questions)
+List (list of questions within the map)

 How to Run:
 - Be inside the main directory (jeopardy2)
 - then run in terminal the following command: python3 app.py